(For the full story of how Tonga first came to be an important part of Williams Trivia, see the Giant Pygmies of Beckles contest from 12/86.)

 Question: Sure, everyone is reserving hotels in New Zealand to greet the new millenium, but what country do you REALLY want to be in, to be in the first country to greet the 21st century?

-Host - At 200 MPH, There is No Diplomatic Immunity
+Dec 1998 At 200 Miles Per Hour, There is No Diplomatic Immunity

 Realm: It's Good to Be the King